New York Counseling License Requirements

 How to Become a Counselor in New York

-To become a licensed counselor in New York, you will likely need a graduate degree in counseling and extensive clinical training.
-There are many counseling schools in New York offering master’s degrees and above that meet the state’s specific licensure requirements.
+To become a licensed counselor in New York, you will likely need a graduate degree in counseling and extensive clinical training from an accredited institution.
+There are many counseling schools in New York offering master’s and doctoral degrees that meet the state’s specific licensure requirements.
 Many common counseling career paths, such as Licensed Mental Health Counselors (LMHCs) and Licensed Marriage and Family Therapists (LMFTs), require licensure that is issued by state bodies.
 To learn more about the various licensure processes for New York counselors, continue reading the guide below.

 1. Choose your preferred area of counseling.

 Counselors can work with many different populations and develop expertise in specific areas, such as family therapy, psychotherapy, and behavior modification.
-Take time to learn about the many opportunities available in the counseling field and choose an area that interests you most as licensure requirements do vary.
+Take time to learn about the many opportunities available in each counseling field and choose an area that interests you most as licensure requirements can vary significantly.

 2. Earn the degree(s) required for your counseling practice area.

 Most New York counselor licenses require a college or university degree from an accredited institution before beginning the licensure process.
 The requirements vary.
 LMHCs and LMFTs must have a graduate degree at either the master’s or doctoral level.
 For their Initial Certificate, school counselors need a minimum of a bachelor’s degree with a minimum 3.0 GPA and 48 hours of graduate coursework, but for their Professional Certificate, they must have a master’s degree.
 Those wishing to become Certified Alcohol and Substance Abuse Counselors (CASACs) can start this process with a high school degree and may choose to complete a degree while working towards full licensure.

 3. Get licensed to practice counseling in New York.